The Village in the Woods

 303 Morse St.; P. O. Box 114; Ryderwood, WA 98581

 Little known is Long-Bell developed a market for home floor plans with pre-cut building supplies as part of its "tree-to-trade" business model well before expanding into the Pacific Northwest.
-Comparing construction of both towns, this practice was, no doubt, used to build Longview and Ryderwood.
+Comparing construction of both towns, these plans were likely used to build Longview and Ryderwood.
+There is also confirmation that Long-Bell provided lumber for Sears & Roebucks Craftsman homes.

 All operations were state-of-the-art and these were the days when rail was king.
 All planning was done even before logging operations began.
 Wesley Vandercook led a 100-member crew in 1921 to survey the timber holdings and develop a relief map that was used to plan the rail lines into the woods.
 Previously, they just laid rail until they could go no farther, then back out and start over.
 Pictured below is the relief map in its original Kelso location, but it was later installed in Ryderwood.
 Forty feet by sixty feet!
 See Follow the Logs for more information on the LP&N railroad.